IDMNYU/Ideation_PrototypingFall24LadyK/Future_weeklyBrief.md

 # [Future Project](Future.md) Weekly Brief

+### Semester Week 12 | Week 5: Future Project - Developing, Researching, Connecting

+0. Develop your concept/topic/thread that you are exploring through this world that you created.
+This should be getting more specific and detailed.

+1. Identify 2-3 (more) resources to help your understanding of these concepts and to spawn other & connecting ideas.
+Annotate them, as to their use and their content and add them to your Future Project Annotated Bibliography.
+See Slack #random for an example of an annotation.

+2. Develop your Mood Board

+3. Develop your Concept Map

+4. Develop your Stakeholders Map

+5. Write a reflection summary of where you are at.
+What do you need help with?
+What is problematic?

 ### Semester Week 11 | Week 4: Future Project - Supporting, Researching, Connecting

 0. If you haven't, articulate your core idea and various aspects that you are looking at for The Future Project